coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ![Create Client Application](images/create-client.png)

-Once the application has been successfully created you willbe taken to a screen where you can see all your application's details including settings.
+Once the application has been successfully created you will be taken to a screen where you can see all your application's details including settings.

 Click on the **Settings** tab and scroll down to the *Allowed Callback URLs* and enter the value `file:///callback`.
 Scroll down and click **Save Changes**.

-### Securing the Vue.js and Electron Apps with Auth0
+### Securing the Vue and Electronjs Apps with Auth0

 Now back to the Electronjs desktop application.
 What is to be achieved here is to present a Sign In screen for users to log in to access the application before we then present the To-Dos homepage.